DilmiKavindya/LibraryMgtSystem/README.md

 - **Database**: SQL Server
 - **Version Control**: Git & GitHub

+---

+## 🖥️ Architecture Overview

+### 🔸 Frontend
+The frontend of this system is a **Windows Forms Application** developed using **C#** in **Visual Studio**.
+It provides a user-friendly graphical interface for:
+- Registering members
+- Adding, updating, and deleting books
+- Managing borrow/return actions
+- Viewing reports and records

+### 🔸 Backend
+The backend logic is written in **C#**, which handles:
+- Business logic and validation
+- Interaction with the SQL Server database
+- Fine calculations and overdue book tracking
+- Error handling and user input validation

+### 🔸 Database (SQL Server)
+The database stores all essential data including:
+- Book details
+- Member records
+- Borrowing and return transactions
+- Fine history

+Stored procedures and SQL queries are used for efficient data operations.

+---

 ## ✅ Features

-- Member registration and management
+- 📘 Member registration and management
-- Book cataloging and management
+- 📚 Book cataloging and management
-- Borrow and return book functionality
+- 🔄 Borrow and return book functionality
-- Fine calculation for overdue books
+- 💰 Fine calculation for overdue books
-- Search and filter options for books and members
+- 🔍 Search and filter options for books and members

+---

 ## 🚀 Getting Started

-### Prerequisites
+### ✅ Prerequisites

 - Visual Studio 2022
 - .NET Framework
 - SQL Server

-### Clone the Repository
+### 📥 Clone the Repository

 ```bash
 git clone https://github.com/DilmiKavindya/LibraryManagementSystem.git